 We've had the original Wilson Mobile 4G in our testing arsenal since it was originally released in the Summer of 2014, and we have extensive hands-on experience with it in a range of testing locations.

 Summary recap review: The 4G-M is a solid performing all around booster.
-For those who consider upload speeds to be critical, we do recommend paying the premium price for the 4G-X - as this is where the higher transmit power can shine.
-But if upload speeds are not a focus, the 4G-M is a solid choice.
+For those who consider upload speeds to be critical, we do recommend paying the premium price for the 4G-X or Reach - as this is where the higher transmit power can shine.
+But if upload speeds are not a focus, the 4G-M is a solid choice - and while it's still available at retailer, it's a great price point.

 Members can access our raw field testing results here: